What effect do the listed changes have on the position of the equ... | Channels for Pearson+

 1

-Identify the type of reaction: The given reaction is an exothermic reaction, as indicated by the negative \( \Delta H \) value.
+Identify the type of reaction: The given reaction is exothermic, as indicated by the negative \( \Delta H \) value (-18 kcal/mol or -75 kJ/mol).

-Understand the concept of equilibrium: In a chemical equilibrium, the rate of the forward reaction equals the rate of the reverse reaction.
+Apply Le Chatelier's Principle: In an exothermic reaction, increasing the temperature will shift the equilibrium position to favor the endothermic direction, which is the reverse reaction in this case.

-Apply Le Chatelier's Principle: This principle states that if a dynamic equilibrium is disturbed by changing the conditions, the position of equilibrium shifts to counteract the change.
+Determine the effect on reactants and products: As the equilibrium shifts to the left, the concentration of reactants (C and H2) will increase, while the concentration of the product (CH4) will decrease.

 Was this helpful?